What’s the best flooring for kitchens?

 Cons of Using Luxury Vinyl as Kitchen Flooring

-The only big disadvantages of vinyl plank flooring are that it’s not very eco-friendly (it’s plastic) and not all brands are created equal.
+The only big disadvantage of vinyl plank flooring is that it’s not very eco-friendly (it’s plastic) and not all brands are created equal.
 There’s a lot of junk on the market, unfortunately.
-And brands like CoreLuxe don’t always have the best reputation (emissions scandals, bad warranties, etc.).

 #2.
 Tile